Marginalia

 C3 -.- S3["Blog Post C"]

-Levels enable learning path generation (start foundational, build up) and canvas layout (foundational at top, specialized at bottom).
+Levels help with learning paths (start foundational, build up) and canvas layout (foundational at top, specialized at bottom).

 Claim Extraction & Evidence Linking

-Papers aren't just documents — they're collections of claims.
+Papers make claims.
 "BERT improves NER by 3.2 F1" is a claim.
-The system extracts claims from the first 15 chunks of each source (papers front-load important content — last third is references and appendices), then searches the workspace for supporting or contradicting evidence.
+The system extracts claims from the first 15 chunks because papers usually front-load important content.
+Then it searches for supporting or contradicting evidence.

 # For each claim, find cross-workspace evidence